aeimer/java-example-helloworld-war/readme.md

 # Example Hello World WAR-File

-I saw [this](http://centerkey.com/jboss/) post and build an example war file from it to test a JBOSS.
+Here little war file if you want to test your JBOSS.
 The included war-file ist build with Java 21 temurin.

 ## How to use?